-Forced frequent moves due to military orders is one of the unique stressors of military family life.
+Frequent moves due to military orders are unique stressors of military family life.
 These moves can come without warning and without control over future location.
-The move often causes economic hardships, and feelings of isolation.
-Coupled with a short-fused deployment by the active duty spouse and it can result in a spouse and children left behind without the support of their own family or any type of established local network to rely upon, which can lead to depression, poor financial decisions, and marital discord.
-Many of the spouses are young, often new parents, away from support groups of their home community.
+The move can often cause economic hardships and feelings of isolation.
+Coupled with potential short-term deployments by the service member, military life can result in the military family feeling untethered without the support of their own family or an established local network to rely upon.
+Many junior-enlisted active-duty spouses are young, new parents, away from the familiarity of their home community.

-This class provides the setting for both parents and children to make new friendships and feel part of a community, often missing from the lives of military families.
-Medically, we know a parent’s bonding with an infant can predict a child’s ability to develop healthy relationships, handle conflicts, and live an overall healthier life well into adulthood.
-As such, Armed Services YMCA has created Operation Little Learners, which provides a connection to a community of support and fun and engaging activities to ensure that parents and their child/children learn ways to grow together as a family.
+This class provides the setting for both parents and children to make new friendships and feel part of a new community.
+From a physiological and sociological perspective, we know a parent’s bonding with their little one can predict the child’s ability to develop healthy relationships, handle conflicts, and have an overall higher quality of life well into adulthood.
+As such, the Armed Services YMCA has created Operation Little Learners, which fosters a connection to a community of support, as well as fun and engaging activities to ensure that parents and their child/children learn ways to grow together as a family.

 Operation Little Learners education program builds confidence in military parents in their role as their child’s first teacher.
 Children ages 2-5 participate in activities to prepare them for kindergarten.
 Operation Little Learners:

 Many of our ASYMCA locations offer Operation Little Learners.
 Find your local branch to inquire about the availability of this program in your area.

 The Armed Services YMCA is committed to providing this important, early education and social development program to more families, and at more locations nationwide.
 You can give a military child the solid foundation that a successful future is build upon.Give Today